m3-julius/demomom/README.txt

 <dob> input: Required - Date pattern is ddmmyyyy (example: 05092020 [for 5 Sep 2020])

 Assumptions:
-- There's no check if insertion is of the same person data (example: person's name, gender, dob and so on)
 - A person must be attached to the household mapping table.
-This is just following the assessment's request.
+This is following the assessment's request.
   With that assumption, I don't create separate endpoints to insert a standalone person & a mapping to a house.
 - To make a couple link, first create a new member without entering the spouse (personid).
   After that, create a new second member with spouse value.
-  The application will automatically detect if the person exists in the DB and in Married status.
+  The application will automatically detect if the spouse personid exists in the DB, in Married status and the spouse value is still null.
   If yes, the first person's spouse value will be updated to the second person's personid.
   If no, the second member insertion is deemed as failed and insertion will be rollbacked.
   Illustration as below: